kyegomez/EXA-1/exa/libraries/training/README.md

-# An list for Training Neural Nets!
+# An Awesome List for AI-Training!

 # Distributed: